The glory and shame of factories and engineering sites that I saw in China.

-Standing near a coal-fired power station and seeing the dark clouds coming from the boilers make you question the development priorities of the leadership.
-China's building some of the world's biggest wind turbines, but seem to be rather slow in installing the same efficient emissions filters that are commonly used across Western Europe.
+Standing near a local coal-fired power station and seeing the dark clouds coming from the boilers make you question the development priorities of the leadership.
+China's building some of the world's biggest wind turbines, but seems to be rather slow in installing the same efficient emissions filters commonly used across Western Europe.
 Because of this, the air quality in China is by far the worst I've experienced.

 It's not that China wouldn't want to import western technologies.
-In fact, most of the infrastructure that works in modern China is brought from the west.
-Many Chinese buildings are designed by western firms - all of Shanghai's skyscrapers above 400m height are done by American companies; the world's fastest commercial train, Shanghai Maglev, was developed and constructed by Germans.
+In fact, most of the infrastructure in modern China is brought from the west.
+Many Chinese buildings are designed by western firms - all of Shanghai's skyscrapers above 400m height were done by American companies; the world's fastest commercial train, Shanghai Maglev, was developed and constructed by Germans.

 The Maglev is one of many amazing achievements to be found here; however, the Maglev alone was $1.2 billion to build - which brings a question: "How come there's $1.2 bn for a short train connection; yet, there is no money to put better filtres to fossil fuel power plants?"
 Similar thoughts followed me the entire time I stayed there.

 You go to a forest in the middle of the mountains, and there's WiFi coverage, but there are no resources to cover basic human needs, like available drinkable water?